mattischrome/console-blog/content/posts/understated-classics-30/index.md

 "Bussing" and "I Stole Your Car" are pretty anonymous, though the latter is still better than most of the tracks on Massive Attack's recent "Heligoland".
 The last three tracks are amazing, and are the ones that really do it for me.
 A downtempo suite of breathtaking beauty, they culminate in "They're Hanging Me Tonight" - a track that I often include in my playlists - I particularly like the dying feedback and fake CD skips towards the end (or was that in the mp3s from my CD copy? - they don't seem to be there on Spotify...).

 Red Snapper aim to satisfy and they generally do on this album, which grafts live instruments and electronics in impressive fashion.
 Largely enjoyable and easy to get immersed in, it has me coming back to it time and time again.
 Be sure to check it out.

-[^1]: A note on the name of the album, some sources refer to is as "Our Aim Is To Satisfy Red Snapper".
-Personally I think this is ridiculous.